-- 4.10.11.2 4.8.8.6 Where a change in circumstances means that the information in a Whereabouts Filing is no longer accurate or complete as required by Article 4.8.8.5, the Athlete shall file an update so that the information on file is again accurate and complete.
-The Athlete must always update their Whereabouts Filing to reflect any change in any day in the quarter in question in particular; (a) in - a) In the time or location of the 60-minute time slot specified in Article 4.8.8.3; and/or (b) in;

-- b) In the place where they are staying overnight.

-- c) The training location(s); and

-- d) The Competition/Event schedule.
+- Where a change in circumstances means that the information in a Whereabouts Filing is no longer accurate or complete, the Athlete shall file an update so that the information on file is again accurate and complete.
+The Athlete must always update their Whereabouts Filing to reflect any change in any day in the quarter in question in particular; - a) In the time or location of the 60-minute time slot; - b) In the place where they are staying overnight; - c) The training location(s); and - d) The Competition/Event schedule.

-[Comment to 4.10.11.2: The Athlete shall file the update as soon as possible after they become aware of the change in circumstances, and in any event prior to the 60-minute time slot specified in their filing for the relevant day for e.g. prior to the 60-minute time slot.
+[Comment to 4.10.11.2: The Athlete shall file the update as soon as possible after they become aware of the change in circumstances, and in any event prior to their filing for the relevant day for e.g. prior to the 60-minute time slot.